VW's Skoda, Tata end cooperation talks after failing to hit cost targets

-BERLIN (Reuters) - Volkswagen's (VOWG_p.DE) Czech division Skoda said talks with India's Tata Motors (TAMO.NS) on a strategic alliance have ended because the two carmakers failed to achieve planned cost savings.
+BERLIN, Aug 10 (Reuters) - Volkswagen's Czech division Skoda said talks with India's Tata Motors on a strategic alliance have ended because the two carmakers failed to achieve planned cost savings.

 "The two companies have come to the conclusion that at the present point of time the technical and economic synergies cannot be realized in the desired way," Skoda said on Thursday.